Building a public partnership approach

 Back in May, I wrote about my aspiration to make public involvement simple, normal and universal.
 Building on these ideas, I have been working with colleagues across NIHR, including public contributors, to identify five areas where we intend to make progress.

 Firstly, the health and social care research world needs to become more inclusive and democratic in its relationships with communities, ensuring a much greater diversity of people take part.
-Initiatives like NIHR Include and the new Race Equality Public Action Group will help as part of NIHR’s broader approach to promoting equality, diversity and inclusion.
+Initiatives like NIHR Include and the new Race Equality Public Action Group will help as part of NIHR’s broader approach to promoting equality, diversity and inclusion in research.

 Secondly, it should become easier for people to learn about and engage with health and social care research digitally (while not making things harder for those who are not online).